Parallel-NetCDF/E3SM-IO/docs/INSTALL.md

-       [-k] Keep the output files when program exits (default: deleted) [-j] Set the external data type to NC_FLOAT (default: NC_DOUBLE) [-m] Run test using noncontiguous write buffer (default: contiguous) [-f num] Output history files h0 or h1: 0 for h0 only, 1 for h1 only, -1 for both.
+       [-k] Keep the output files when program exits (default: deleted) [-j] Set the external data type to NC_FLOAT (default: NC_DOUBLE) [-m] Run test using noncontiguous write buffer (default: contiguous) [-q] Do not sort write requests based on their file offsets into an increasing order (default: yes)
+       [-u] Fill missing elements in decomposition maps (default: no) [-f num] Output history files h0 or h1: 0 for h0 only, 1 for h1 only, -1 for both.
 Affect only F and I cases. (default: -1) [-r num] Number of time records/steps written in F case h1 file and I